6 Pro Tips to Design a User-Friendly Business Directory That Drives Engagement

 The foundation of any successful business directory is a deep understanding of who will be using it and why.
 Before you get caught up in features and design elements, take time to understand the humans who’ll be interacting with your directory.

-According to research from Smashing Magazine, directories that incorporate user research techniques during development are 3x more likely to maintain active user bases.
+According to Nielsen Norman Group’s usability research, directories that incorporate user research techniques during development are 3x more likely to maintain active user bases.
 This isn’t surprising—when you build something based on actual user needs rather than assumptions, people tend to find it more valuable.

 I remember working with a client who was convinced users wanted an extensive filtering system with dozens of options.
 After conducting user interviews, we discovered people actually wanted simpler navigation with just 3-4 key filters.
 We saved months of unnecessary development and delivered a product users actually preferred!